MaureenBarasa/Terraform-AWS-Deploy-to-Multiple-accounts/README.md

 On the DevOps account:

-The cross account role should have relevant access permisions, for testing purposes I gave my role admin access.
+The cross account role should have relevant access permissions, for testing purposes I gave my role admin access.
 But it is recommended to give limited permissions necessary for the functions the role will perform.

 Edit trust relationships as below: